This post was originally published on February 13, 2018, and updated on February 12, 2021.

 Dan and Cate put me on speakerphone from their home in Sandpoint, Idaho, where I wove my way through our interview questions, trying to piece together a timeline of their long and complex involvement with Outward Bound.
 Cate was a student on one of the first all-girls courses in 1970.
-She went on to become an Instructor at the Pacific Crest School (what is now the Northwest Outward Bound School), North Carolina School and Hurricane Island School.
-In 1983 she came back to the Northwest to develop and Chief Instruct for the Directives program, which primarily worked with adjudicated youth.
-“Those were some of the hardest courses I had ever been apart of.
-I’m not sure who got more out of those courses, me or the students.
-They just teach you so much about yourself.”
+She went on to become a Lead Instructor at the Pacific Crest School (what is now the Northwest Outward Bound School), North Carolina School and Hurricane Island School.
+In 1983 she came back to the Northwest to develop and instruct for a new program.

-Dan began instructing for the Pacific Crest School in 1982, and was called on to instruct one of the new Directives Programs.
-He was climbing in Yosemite Valley during his off-season when he received a letter from Cate, introducing herself as his Chief Instructor.
+Dan began instructing for the Pacific Crest School in 1982, and was called on to instruct one of the courses in the new program.
+He was climbing in Yosemite Valley during his off-season when he received a letter from Cate, introducing herself as his Lead Instructor.
 Dan arrived to Camp Sherman, which in 1983 was the location of the Pacific Crest School’s “basecamp” in Central Oregon.
 The small plot of land had no warehouse to speak of, just a small A-frame ski lodge, a group of trailers and an army tent full of gear.

 Surprisingly, Dan and Cate didn’t have much to say about initial impressions of each other.
 “I liked him, he talked a lot about philosophy, but we were there to lead a course.
 We were professionals and I think neither of us entertained romantic thoughts because of that.”